Maximos the Cosmic Vision

 Maximos understood the human being as the mediator of the cosmos.
 This is his most distinctive and breathtaking idea, and it grows directly from his reading of Genesis: that humanity, made last and made in the image of God, was placed at the juncture of all things as the being whose vocation it was to unite what had been separated.

 He identified five fundamental divisions in reality.
-The first is the division within the human being between male and female — which, in his symbolic reading, represents the basic dividedness of embodied existence, the pull between different aspects of the self.
-The second is the division between paradise and the inhabited world — the sacred and the secular, the holy and the ordinary.
-The third is the division between heaven and earth.
-The fourth is between intelligible and sensible creation — between the realm of mind or spirit and the realm of matter.
+The first is within the human being — the division that characterizes embodied existence, the pull between different aspects of the self.
+The second is between paradise and the inhabited world — the sacred and the secular.
+The third is between heaven and earth.
+The fourth is between intelligible and sensible creation — between spirit and matter.
 The fifth, and most fundamental, is the division between created and uncreated — between the world and God himself.

-The vocation of humanity, in Maximos's vision, was to overcome each of these divisions in turn, beginning with the first and culminating in the last.
-This was not a task to be accomplished by effort alone, but by love and grace operating through a transformed human nature — and it was precisely this task that Adam failed and that Christ accomplished.
+The vocation of humanity was to overcome each of these divisions in turn — not through effort alone, but through love and grace operating through a transformed human nature.
+This was the task Adam failed and that Christ accomplished.
 The Incarnation is, in Maximos's reading, the fulfillment of the original purpose of creation: the uniting of created and uncreated in a single personal existence.

 Christianizing Evagrios